Ex-Sheffield United boss 'high' on Birmingham City managerial candidate list

 Next Birmingham City manager: Ex-Sheffield United and Leeds United boss 'high' on candidate list as former Sunderland & Celtic man 'set for talks'

-Birmingham City are on the hunt for their third manager of the season and a former Sheffield United boss is said to be high on their wish list
+Sheffield Wednesday's relegation rivals Birmingham City are on the hunt for their third manager of the season and a former Sheffield United boss is said to be high on their wishlist

 Former Sheffield United manager Paul Heckingbottom is 'high' on Birmingham City's list of possible replacement for Wayne Rooney, according to reports.
 The former Manchester United and Everton striker was sacked by the Blues earlier this week following a run of just two wins in 15 Championship games.